denpamusic/PyPlumIO/README.md

 - [License](#license)

 ## Usage
-To interact with devices, you must first initialize connection by utilizing `pyplumio.TcpConnection` or `pyplumio.SerialConnection` classes.
+To interact with devices, you must first initialize connection by utilizing `pyplumio.open_tcp_connection` or `pyplumio.open_serial_connection` methods.

 You can find examples for each supported connection type below.